Part-Time

 You will receive an acknowledgement of your application at time of online application.

-If you have submitted all supporting documentation for your application (i.e. application deposit of €250 and transcripts) please await a reply from the Institute.
+If you have submitted all supporting documentation for your application (i.e. application deposit of €250 and transcripts for each year of hte course) please await a reply from the Institute.

 We would ask that you do not contact the Admissions Office regarding the progress of your application as large volumes of calls delay the processing of applications.